 English Language Learner Program

-The English Language Learner (ELL) program provides English language instruction and support for students K-12 who are English Language Learners.
-Through development of listening, speaking, reading, writing, vocabulary and grammar skills, students are assisted in becoming independent learners.
-Students meet with ELL staff daily for instruction.
+The English Language Learner (ELL) program provides English language instruction and support for students K-12 who are unable to communicate fluently in English.
+Through development of listening, speaking, reading and writing (including vocabulary and grammar skills), students are assisted in becoming independent English speakers and learners.
+English Language Learners meet with ELL staff on a regular basis for instruction.
 Materials and methods are appropriate to the grade, age and language levels of students.

-The intent is to ensure successful academic achievement for all students who come to TCAPS with a primary language other than English.
+The intent of the ELL program is to ensure successful academic achievement for all TCAPS students with a primary language other than English.

-- To provide quality English language instruction for all English Language Learners in grades K-12 so they may become English speaking, reading, and writing independent learners.
+- To provide quality English language instruction for all English Language Learners (ELL) in grades K-12 so they may become proficient in the four domains of the English language: listening, speaking, reading and writing.

 - To assist English Language Learners and their families in becoming participating members of the Traverse City Area Public Schools community.